MazamaScience/AQ-SPEC-documentation/Software_Design_Document.md

 The **AirSensor** R package provides all of the component functionality from which data ingest scripts and user interfaces are built.

-Using the open source version of [RStudio](https://www.rstudio.com/products/rstudio/), the package can be loaded and used to analyze data or modified and rebuilt.
+Using the open source version of the [RStudio](https://www.rstudio.com/products/rstudio/) IDE, the package can be loaded and used by data analysists to work with Purple Air data on their desktop and laptop machines.

 ### Docker containers